The Kill-Off

 The Kill-Off is a 1989 American crime drama film written and directed by Maggie Greenwald, based on a 1957 novel of the same name by Jim Thompson.
 It was an independent film, produced by Lydia Dean Pilcher and shot by Declan Quinn in his film debut.

 Plot

 In a small coastal community in New Jersey, the only action in town is a nightclub called The Pavilion.
 The owner, Pete, can barely make the payroll so in an effort to bring in more business, he hires a sultry stripper named Danny Lee.

-Danny Lee's act soon turns the head of Ralph, which is not good news for his bed-ridden wife Luanne.
-Luanne's nasty talent is her gift for gossip, and when she begins to suspect that Ralph has adultery on his mind, she starts spreading more ugly rumors that have just enough basis in fact to stick.
+Danny Lee's act soon turns the head of Ralph, which is not good news for his bed-ridden wife Luane.
+Luane's nasty talent is her gift for gossip, and when she begins to suspect that Ralph has adultery on his mind, she starts spreading more ugly rumors that have just enough basis in fact to stick.
 Soon things spin out of control and a wave of violence begins.